 - Football coach resume sample

 - Baseball coach resume sample

 - Yoga instructor resume sample

-Your employment history section takes up the bulk of your resume.
-Don’t make the mistake of simply listing your previous jobs and responsibilities—look at the big picture.
+The employment history section takes up the bulk of your resume.
+Don’t make the mistake of simply listing your previous jobs and responsibilities — look at the big work experience picture.
 Where did you start out in your career?
 What coaching positions have you had since that have added to your skills?
 What would you like your next job to be?

 Why think about your next job?
 Because you should be telling hiring managers that you already have the skills necessary to do that job.
-If you want to work at an NCAA Division 1 school, show that you have the coached student-athletes before.
+If you want to work at an NCAA Division 1 school, show that you have coached student athletes before.
 If you have a great record of winning tennis tournaments at the college level, make sure you highlight that.